Na navigaci | Klávesové zkratky

 }

-Interface property declarations must use the public keyword, though it's redundant since interface members are inherently public.
-While I consider public unnecessary for methods, it's required for properties to maintain syntax consistency.
+A technical note for the detail-oriented: In interfaces, we must use the public keyword with properties, even though it's redundant since everything in an interface is inherently public.
+While using public with methods would be redundant, it's required for properties to maintain syntax consistency.

 abstract class Person